cylc/cylc-doc/src/glossary.rst

       This directory is used to store information for internal use by Cylc.

-      It is called ``.service`` and is located in the :term:`workflow run directory`, it should exist for all installed workflows.
+      It is called ``.service`` and is located in the :term:`run directory`, it should exist for all installed workflows.

    contact file